peterhuyxuan/NineBoardTicTacToeAI/README.md

 6) Observe the results of the game on the first terminal

-7) Repeat 2)-6) with a different 5-digit port number to play again
+7) Repeat Step 2-6 with a different 5-digit port number to play again